Elizabeth Driskell - The Tribune

 She is survived by her husband, Michael Driskell.

-Funeral services will be 11 a.m.
-Friday at Slack and Wallace Funeral Home, South Point,.
+Services will be 11 a.m.
+Friday at Slack and Wallace Funeral Home, South Point.
 Burial will follow at White Chapel Memorial Gardens, Barboursville, West Virginia.

 Condolences to the family may be expressed at www.slackandwallace.com.